blippy/sifi/README.md

 # sifi
 Text-base finance app

+The preferred installation method as at 28-Feb-2016 is to use stack

 ## Cabal

 As at 26-Sep-2015, I recommend using "stack" (qv) to build and compile on Arch Linux.